Established in 1978, Amathus Drinks Plc is a family owned drinks importer, distributor and specialist retailer

 Equally diverse is our wine portfolio which has grown exponentially over the past two years, all meticulously sourced by our in-house Master of Wine, Jeremy Lithgow.
 Our wines cover diverse countries and styles and include award-winning producers such as Chablis’s Domaine Gueguen, Australia’s Penley Estate, Elk Cove from the USA, Chile’s De Gras, with Artemis Karamolegos, Chateau Carras and Tsiakkas, paying tribute to our Hellenic roots.
 Our evergrowing range of premium sparkling wines now includes Champagnes from Champagne Lallier and Champagne A. Bergère, as well as English sparkling wines from Fox & Fox.
 In addition, we also have an exclusively imported beer selection such as Cusquena, Coedo, Septem and Fix.
 We are particularly excited about our recent sake additions including Japan’s Shichiken and Kanpai from no further away than Peckham!

-With all this in mind, we look forward to the future with more excitement than ever as we continue our five decade odyssey of bringing Drinks to the World.
+With all this in mind, we look forward to the future with more excitement than ever as we continue our four decade odyssey of bringing Drinks to the World.

 Modern slavery in the global drinks trade